HuyTu7/MusicInformatics/README.md

 ## Song Matching (Audio Fingerprinting):

-Matching a segment with noises to a specific song rapidly and correctly in real time.
+Matching a segment with noises to a specific song efficiently and correctly in real time.